MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Changes to Static and Dynamic Tables

 QPACK uses two tables for associating header fields to indexes.
 The static table is unchanged from [RFC7541].
+Unlike in [RFC7541], the tables are not concatenated, but are referenced separately.

 The dynamic table is a map from index to header field.
-Indices are arbitrary numbers greater than the last index of the static table and less than 2^27.
+Indices are arbitrary numbers between 1 and 2^27.
 Each insert instruction will specify the index being modified.
 While any index MAY be chosen for a new entry, smaller numbers will yield better compression performance.

 The dynamic table is still constrained to the size specified by the decoder.
 An attempt to add a header to the dynamic table which causes it to exceed the